 - 1. Completion of EN 102 English Composition II with a grade of C or higher. - 2.
-Completion of 15 semester hours in the subject major. - Students must submit a Criminal Offender Records Information (CORI) check application and be approved prior to doing observations for Education courses.
-No student is allowed to do fieldwork unless approval of the CORI has been received from the state - Students demonstrate potential for teaching children by completing the following courses with a grade of C+ or higher in ALL prerequisite courses AND a prerequisite AND cumulative GPA of 2.5. - ED 149 Introduction to the Teaching Profession (5 hours fieldwork) - PS 215 Psychology of Adolescence - ED 250 Educational Psychology (10 hours fieldwork) - ED 251 Foundations of Education (15 hours fieldwork) - ED 270 Diversity and Multicultural Education (20 hours fieldwork) - 5.
-Students must have received a passing score on the Massachusetts Test for Educator Licensure (MTEL) Communication and Literacy Skills Test. - 6.
+Completion of 15 semester hours in the subject major. - Students must submit a Criminal Offender Records Information (CORI) application and be approved prior to beginning classroom observations for Education courses.
+No student is allowed to do fieldwork unless approval of the CORI has been received from the state. - 4.
+Students demonstrate potential for teaching children by completing all of the following courses with a grade of C+ or higher AND earning a cumulative GPA of 2.5.

+ED 149 Introduction to the Teaching Profession (5 hours fieldwork) PS 210 Developmental Psychology ED 250 Educational Psychology (10 hours fieldwork) ED 251 Foundations of Education (15 hours fieldwork) ED 270 Diversity and Multicultural Education (20 hours fieldwork)

+- Students must have received a passing score on the Massachusetts Test for Educator Licensure (MTEL) Communication and Literacy Skills Test. - 6.
 Any departure from the prescribed program of study for teacher licensure must have Waiver Committee approval prior to advancement to Stage II.

-Stage II: Middle School Education Minor
+Stage II: Middle School Education Licensure Program

 - Upon satisfactory completion of Stage I requirements, the student is eligible to apply for formal admission into the middle school education minor.
-The application must include a satisfactory physical examination, Mantoux test results, MTEL test results and transcripts of all previous course work.
-Approval by the Education Department is necessary for a student to progress to Stage II. - 2.
-During Stage II, students must complete the following with a Grade of C+ or higher in ALL prerequisite courses AND a prerequisite AND cumulative GPA of 2.7.
-Fieldwork accompanies the following methods courses. - ED 352 Principles of Curriculum and Evaluation in the Middle School (10 hours fieldwork) - ED 354 Effective Teaching in the Middle School (15 hours fieldwork) - 3.
+The application must include a satisfactory physical examination, MTEL test results and transcripts of all previous course work.
+Approval by the Education Department is necessary for a student to progress to Stage II. - During Stage II, students must complete all of the following courses with a grade of C+ or higher AND earn a cumulative GPA of 2.7.
+Fieldwork accompanies the following methods courses.

+ED 200 Best Practices for English Language Learners ED 352 Principles of Curriculum and Evaluation in the Middle School (10 hours fieldwork) ED 354 Effective Teaching in the Middle School (15 hours fieldwork)

 Students must have received a passing score on the Massachusetts Test for Educator Licensure (MTEL) in their major subject area and communication and literacy skills.